|

 It would be hard to find trade mark infringement here since no one is going to confuse a licence plate for a car, or think that a car is a Porsche just because the licence plate says PORSCHE.
 And people know that licence plates are produced by the state, usually by the prisons, and not by car companies.
 There’s also no unfair competition here as the licence plate is not competing with the actual car.
 Dilution would be hard to show since there can be at most 50 licence plates with the TM, maybe 500 if there’s enough room for a digit (Note: the author does not know of any states that allow more than 7 spaces on a licence plate.)

 Texas does seem, however, to be unfairly gaining a hefty amount of money thanks to the strengths of these brands.
-Shouldn’t they be sharing that large pot?"
+Shouldn’t they be sharing th

 Thoughts, anyone?